Bioactive Materials in Dentistry

 As we all know, the traditional materials commonly used in dentistry are passive and inert, i.e. they exhibit little or no interaction with body tissues and fluids.
 In the past, materials were thought to be ideal and biocompatible based on their ability to sustain without interacting with the oral environment.
 However, the current trends are changing due to the advancements in material science.
-Many of the advanced materials are required to be functionally beneficial, playing an active part, thereby working with dental tissues to remineralize and heal them.
+Many of the advanced materials are required to be functionally beneficial, playing an active part, thereby working with dental tissues to remineralize and heal them – Bioactive Materials in Dentistry.

-Some of the bioactive materials available are calcium hydroxide, mineral trioxide aggregate (MTA), calcium enriched mixture (CEM), Biodentine, Doxadent, Ceramir, Bioaggregate, Activa BioACTIVE restorative material, MTYA1-Ca filler, tetracalcium phosphate (TTCP), Theracal, sol-gel-derived bioactive glass (BAG) ceramic containing silver ions (Ag-Bg), calcium phosphate, fluoro calcium phosphosilicate, novel endodontic cement (NEC), endo sequence root repair material.
+Some of the Bioactive Materials in Dentistry available are calcium hydroxide, mineral trioxide aggregate (MTA), calcium enriched mixture (CEM), Biodentine, Doxadent, Ceramir, Bioaggregate, Activa BioACTIVE restorative material, MTYA1-Ca filler, tetracalcium phosphate (TTCP), Theracal, sol-gel-derived bioactive glass (BAG) ceramic containing silver ions (Ag-Bg), calcium phosphate, fluoro calcium phosphosilicate, novel endodontic cement (NEC), endo sequence root repair material.

-The ideal properties of bioactive materials are: bactericidal or bacteriostatic, sterile, stimulate reparative dentine formation and maintain pulp vitality.
+The ideal properties of Bioactive Materials in Dentistry are: bactericidal or bacteriostatic, sterile, stimulate reparative dentine formation and maintain pulp vitality.
 The bioactive materials have been put to various uses in dentistry such as pulp capping material, permanent restorations, root canal therapy, dentinal tubule occlusion in dentinal hypersensitivity cases, to act as scaffold to help in the regeneration of bone tissue, for tooth repair & regeneration, periodontal regeneration, to promote tooth remineralization, bone grafts, implant coating etc.

 The luting and restorative materials that have been used in the past merely restore the form and function of the tooth, but are not influential on the activity of the oral environment.
 They do not provide a continuous seal, resulting in micro-leakage and marginal failure of crowns, inlays, and veneers.
 Furthermore, these materials typically function at a continuous and constant pH, which causes the materials to fail, creating crevices where plaque can build up and secondary caries even before the restoration fails.
 On the other hand, bioactive restorative materials, such as bioglass, glass-ceramic, calcium phosphate ceramic, composites, and coatings, are able to stimulate the biological tissue of the tooth and/or bond to living tissues.
 Therefore, the hope for bioactive materials is that they will prevent micro-leakage by forming apatite, which will provide a continuous seal to the margins between the restoration and tooth thereby extending the life of the restoration.
 Moreover, bioactive materials may also help to re-establish minerals lost to caries.